 If you are the parent of a child who is over six months old and has a long-term condition listed above, you should also speak to your GP about your child having the flu vaccine.
 Your child’s condition may get worse if they catch flu.

-Visit NHS Choices for more information about flu.
+Visit NHS UK for more information about flu.

 Avoid catching colds or flu

 Colds and flu spread very easily.
 Young children in particular can be at risk of becoming unwell, as their immune systems are still developing.
 It’s worth following these simple and obvious hygiene measures to reduce the risk of catching and spreading infections.